Dingenis/Atikkiel/README.md

-# abnamro-tikkie
+# Android Tikkie SDK
-Android Tikkie Library
+SDK for using the Tikkie API on Android

 ## Getting Started
 1. Add the library to your project